-- (a) is taken to be a summons issued by a justice under the Justices Act 1886; but - (b) is not a requirement to which section 44544 applies. - (3) Subject to this division, the Justices Act 1886 and any other Act applies to a notice to appear in the same way as it applies to a complaint and summons.
+- (a) is taken to be a summons issued by a justice under the Justices Act 1886; but - (b) is not a requirement to which section 445^{43} applies.

+(3) Subject to this division, the Justices Act 1886 and any other Act applies to a notice to appear in the same way as it applies to a complaint and summons.

-Court may order immediate arrest of person who fails to appear
+220 Court may order immediate arrest of person who fails to appear

-- 220.(1) Subject to section 221, if a person fails to appear before a Magistrates Court as required by a notice to appear served on the person, the court may- - (a) hear and decide the complaint in the absence of the person; or - (b) order that a warrant issue for the arrest of the person to be brought before the court to be dealt with according to law. - (2) A document purporting to be a copy of the notice to appear signed on the day it is served by the police officer who served it, and stating when and where it was served, is evidence of the service of the notice. - (3) Any justice may issue the warrant. - (4) If the person appears voluntarily before a court after the warrant is issued, any justice may revoke the warrant.
+(1) Subject to section 221, if a person fails to appear before a Magistrates Court as required by a notice to appear served on the person, the court may-

+- (a) hear and decide the complaint in the absence of the person; or - (b) order that a warrant issue for the arrest of the person to be brought before the court to be dealt with according to law.

+(2) A document purporting to be a copy of the notice to appear signed on the day it is served by the police officer who served it, and stating when and where it was served, is evidence of the service of the notice.

+(3) Any justice may issue the warrant.

+(4) If the person appears voluntarily before a court after the warrant is issued, any justice may revoke the warrant.

+43 Section 445 (Offence to contravene direction or requirement of police officer)

-Court must strike out notice to appear if service insufficient
+221 Court must strike out notice to appear if service insufficient

-- 221.(1) If a person fails to appear before a Magistrates Court as required by a notice to appear and the court is not satisfied the person was served as required under this Act, the court must strike out the notice to appear. - (2) The striking out of a notice to appear under subsection (1) does not prevent another proceeding being started for the offence for which the notice to appear was purportedly served.
+(1) If a person fails to appear before a Magistrates Court as required by a notice to appear and the court is not satisfied the person was served as required under this Act, the court must strike out the notice to appear.

+(2) The striking out of a notice to appear under subsection (1) does not prevent another proceeding being started for the offence for which the notice to appear was purportedly served.